Polar (film)

 Polar is a 2019 neo-noir action thriller film directed by Jonas Åkerlund and written by Jayson Rothwell, based on Víctor Santos's 2013 graphic novel Polar: Came From the Cold.
 The film stars Mads Mikkelsen, Vanessa Hudgens, Katheryn Winnick, and Matt Lucas.
-It revolves around an aging assassin on the verge of retirement who becomes targeted by an employer wanting to cash in on his pension.
+It revolves around an aging assassin on the verge of retirement who becomes targeted by his employer wanting to cash in on his pension.
 Polar was released worldwide on Netflix on January 25, 2019.
 A second film, The Black Kaiser, is in development.

 Plot

 In Chile, Michael Green, a retired former employee of assassin organization Damocles, is killed by a specialist hit squad consisting of decoy Sindy, sniper Facundo, and an assault team of Alexei, Karl, and Hilde, all of whom are also Damocles employees.

 Duncan Vizla, "The Black Kaiser", is a Damocles employee nearing mandatory retirement on his 50th birthday.
 By making sizable contributions to his company retirement fund, he is owed over $8 million when he retires.
 Duncan is pressured into accepting one final contract by Vivian, a common associate of Damocles.

 He travels to Belarus to fulfill the mission, but finds it was a setup to have him killed.
 Unknown to him, Mr. Blut, owner of Damocles, plans to sell the company and is inflating its value by murdering its retired operatives, receiving their retirement benefits by way of a clause in their contract that lists Damocles as a beneficiary.

 Duncan, living in a remote Montana town, is haunted by flashbacks of his violent past.
 He begins to build a friendship with his troubled new neighbor, Camille.
 One day, after giving an ill-fated talk at a school about foreign countries and combat, he gives Camille a gun as a gift.
 While trying to teach her how to shoot, she breaks down, seemingly disturbed by the weapon.

 Meanwhile, Facundo's squad works to locate Duncan's residence.
 While beating his accountant, Lomas, they receive a list of his current property holdings.
 They work through the list without any success, killing the residents of each property.
 They finally manage to track Duncan's location through recurring donation receipts to a Montana bank.

 While coming home from stopping at the nearby town, Duncan finds Sindy broken down on the side of the road.
 The pair return to his house and start having sex.
 They are, however, interrupted by the kill squad.
 Duncan kills Sindy and all of the would-be assassins except for Alexei, who activates "Plan B.".

 Alexei's girlfriend, Junkie Jane, while high on heroin, tells Duncan that "Plan B" was to kidnap Camille.
 Duncan seeks the help of his old friend Porter.
 Porter instead betrays and drugs Duncan.